Emblemaa/compsec_demo/README.md

 - After logging in using ```/login``` endpoint, a JWT whose signature is encrypted using RS256 algorithm is returned for user verification when using ```/profile``` endpoint.
 The private and public keys responsible for encrypting and decrypting the JWT's signature are stored in ```./jwt_keys``` directory
 ## Before running the project
 Open cmd in the project directory and run
-> ```bash script.sh```
+> bash script.sh

-to generate certificates and keys for the server and its client, and JWT's private and public keys
+to generate certificates and keys for the server and its clients, and JWT's private and public keys